jimz011/homekit-infused/readme.md

 ## Coming Soon!
 Open Beta now available!

 ## [Click here](https://www.youtube.com/jimz011) for my YouTube channel
+## [Click here](https://discord.gg/WZvK4Cb) To join our Discord Server which I maintain with @Dwains.
+With over 500+ members from noobs to pro's.
+You'll be sure to get your answers fast here!

 ### [Click here](https://jimz011.github.io/homekit-infused/) for documentation
 ### [Click here](https://github.com/jimz011/homekit-infused/archive/2.0.0b9.zip) to download the current (beta) release
 ### [Click here](https://github.com/jimz011/homekit-infused/releases) for all releases
 ### [Click here](https://github.com/jimz011/homekit-infused/tree/personal) for my personal setup (Coming Soon!)
 ### [Click here](https://community.home-assistant.io/t/homekit-infused-hki-v0-13-3/117086/1) for my HA Community Forum Thread

 #### About
 Homekit Infused v2.0.0 is the craziest lovelace setup out there in YAML mode.
 It is 90% configurable through the Homekit Infused interface!
 The other 10% is still super easy to setup.
 Your views will be auto-filled with your own entities and all you'd need to do is set up a single file!
 But WAIT!!!!!
 There is more..........